Quantum coherence and the invisible Universe: Subradiance as a dark matter mechanism: Results

 \subsection{Equilibrium conditions}

-To further our study of trapping and leaking of internal energy we move to the density matrix framework, using the master equation often used within the context of superradiance \cite{Gross1982,Ficek2002} (see Appendix \ref{app:master equation}).
+To further our study of trapping and leaking of internal energy we move to the density matrix framework, using a master equation that is a generalization of one often used within the context of superradiance \cite{Lehmberg1970,Gross1982} (see Appendix \ref{app:master equation}).
+Instead of modeling the environment with the radiation vacuum state, this generalized master equation allows for the existence of one non-empty radiation state $\ket{n_{k^\prime}}$ containing $n_{k^\prime}$ photons of mode $\mathbf{k}^\prime=\left(\omega_0/c\right)\boldsymbol{\epsilon}_{k^\prime}$ (i.e., $\left|\mathbf{k}^\prime\right|=k$).
+Later on, this photon state will be used to model a non-coherent incident radiation field.